I’ve been meditating since I was 14 years old.

 So think about what lessons you could derive from this situation as painful as it might be.
 How did these lessons make you better?
 Or help you grow?

 Next, think about who this person is.
-What pain or anguish could they have have gone through in their life that made them do what they did.
+And think about what pain or anguish could they have gone through in their lives that made them do what they did.

 Hurt People Hurt People